UraniumRockers/UraniumRockers/README.md

 - 👋 Hi, I’m @UraniumRockers
 - 👀 I’m interested in Computer Science in general
-- 🌱 I’m currently learning "Intermediate" Python (by myself) and Java & C# (by myself & in school next year)
+- 🌱 I’m currently learning "Intermediate" Python (by myself) and Java & C# (in school)
 - 💞️ I’m looking to collaborate on nothing except maybe a Game Jam/TSA Comp or two
 - 📫 How to reach me: uraniumrockers on Discord
 - 😄 Pronouns: He/Him